BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ### utat022

-- Change PCIE configuration from "M2 extension card" to "dual M2 SSD"
+- Change PCIE slot 4 configuration from "M2 extension card" to "dual M2 SSD"
 - Ensure SATA controllers are On
 - X.M.P is enabled
 - Intel Rapid Storage technology is OFF